 19.4 You need our consent to transfer your rights to someone else.
 You may only transfer your rights or your obligations under this Agreement to another person if we expressly agree to this in writing.
 We may not be able to agree to this as doing so may likely put us in breach of our legal and regulatory obligations (including our obligations to comply with anti-money laundering laws).

-19.5 Other people that may have rights under this contract This Agreement is between you and us.
+19.5 Other people that may have rights under this Agreement.
+This Agreement is between you and us.
 No other person shall have any rights to enforce any of its terms, except as explained in sections 13 (Compensation you may owe us).

 19.6 Non-applicability of compensation scheme to the use of Services: We treat the handling of your funds very seriously and we are subject to strict regulatory obligations in keeping them safe.
 As we are not obligated by law to be part of any government compensation scheme, no compensation would be made available under such a scheme if in the unlikely event we were unable to meet our liabilities.